A Local Life FM station

 How far away are we from getting our own local Life FM station on the FM band?

-That is a great question and unfortunately one we don’t actually have the answer to.
+That is a great question but not one we can answer today.

 What’s the hold up?

-As best we understand it, the Fiji government is going through a major review of spectrum management.
+The Fiji government has been going through a major review of spectrum management.
 That’s radio, TV, WiFi, UHF, VHF, and generally everything that uses the electromagnetic spectrum.
 This is a limited resource that has to be carefully managed, both now and into the future.

 Unfortunately UCB Fiji’s application for a broadcast FM licence has been caught up in this complicated review.